d-bl/MAE-gf/docs/readme.md

-Please choose a page in the menu on the right.
+In this folder the pages of the site.